 In fact, reinforcing the idea that you’ll come and take them outside all the time to go to the toilet, will train your puppy to think that they can go whenever they like.

-It’s recommended that you take your new Italian Greyhound puppy out for the first couple of nights – perhaps once every 3 hours.
+You should take your new Italian Greyhound puppy out for the first couple of nights – perhaps once every 3 hours.

 If you’re crate training your puppy, this will help them to realize that they need to hold it, as they don’t want to pee in their beds.
 It also strengthens their bladder so they can hold it for longer.